agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 set the ``$ODC_MAIN_DB_PASSWORD`` environment variable.

-Environment variables overrides are **NOT** applied to environments defined in configuration that was passed in `explicitly as a string or dictionary`_.
+Environment variables overrides are **NOT** applied to environments defined in raw configuration that was passed in `explicitly as a string or dictionary`_.

-.. _`explicitly as a string or dictionary`: #Explicit-configurations
+.. _`explicitly as a string or dictionary`: #Raw-configurations

 4a.
 Dynamic Environments
 ++++++++++++++++++++++++